-Otter Tail requires Supervisory Control and Data Acquisition (SCADA) and monitoring capability for DER over 250 kW.
-System monitoring shall be provided to the appropriate control centers for the purpose of providing real-time remote monitoring and control of the generator/inverter.
-The communications medium shall provide reliable communications and not traverse the internet nor include a publicly available service.
-The communication system shall contain the appropriate firewall to allow only permitted exchange of information.
-Local and/or regional telecommunication companies may be leveraged to provide point-to-point services to the Otter Tail's control centers.
+Otter Tail Power requires SCADA (Supervisory Control and Data Acquisition) and monitoring capabilities for DER systems exceeding 250 kW.
+Monitoring must be available to each relevant control center to enable real-time remote oversight and control of the generator/inverter.
+The communication medium must ensure reliable connectivity, avoiding the internet and any public services.
+The communications system should include a stateful firewall to permit only authorized information data exchanges.
+Local or regional telecommunication companies may be utilized to provide direct point-to-point services to Otter Tail Power's control centers.

-10.1.1 Points List Requirements
+10.1.1 Point List Requirements

-Point list requirements will be addressed in the Operations Agreement and shall minimally include access to all points defined in the inverter manufactures datasheet.
+Point list requirements will be addressed in the Operating Agreement and shall minimally include access to all points defined in the inverter manufactures datasheet.